thespags/InstanceCurrencyTracker/README.md

 Tracks instance and currency information across all characters and realms on your account.
 By default shows a single character view with tooltips to compare, this can be changed under 'Options' to show multiple characters.
 See additional configuritions under [Options] for more details.
+Be sure to hover over items to see tooltips for more details.

 The addon uses IDs so should work in any language however labels are not localized.